travelmarx/scrapbook101/docs/about-this-site.md

 ## Initial steps

 We started out simply by creating [this repository][this] and editing using the GitHub user interface in a browser.
-We were able to set up the initial skeleton of the site with a few pages.
+We were able to set up the initial skeleton of the site with a few pages in under an hour.

 We decided on the approach of using a folder named `docs` located in the master branch.
 See the [GitHub Pages][ghppub] docs for other choices.
 After seeing that we could choose a theme in our repository setting, we choose a [theme][ghptheme] and build our docs.
 We immediately got a decent looking site right-out-of-the-box.
 Behind the scenes, GitHub Pages takes what you have checked in and automatically generates your web site from any HTML or markdown files you have in the document root.